Introduction to Perl

 Instructor: Keith Jackson

-Time: Friday, March 1, 2024 — 1:30PM-4:00PM CT
+Time: Friday, January 31, 2025 — 1:30PM-4:00PM CT

-Prerequisites: Current HPRC account
+Prerequisites: Active HPRC account

 Researchers are using Perl for various scientific computations, such as biological data analysis (Bioinformatics) and other applications.
 By using Perl, you can quickly write programs which will run on a variety of computer platforms.
 If you are familiar with Perl, you can also edit programs written by other researchers or third-party providers.